 There are some exceptions, such as tax documents that you should keep for four years and retaining retirement income documents for six, which we will describe in more detail below.
 In addition, any time you have a termination dispute with an employee, it’s a best practice to hold on to payroll documents until you resolve the dispute.

 Most states abide by the payroll document retention guidelines provided by the DOL and other federal agencies.
-However a few states — California, New York, Illinois, and Washington — have enacted legislation that affects what payroll records to keep and how long to keep payroll records.
+However, a few states, California, New York, Illinois, and Washington, have enacted legislation that affects what payroll records to keep and how long to keep them.
 Here are those state’s specific requirements, with links to more information.

 - New York has a Wage Theft Prevention Act that increases the requirement to retain payroll records from three years required by DOL to six years.

 - Illinois requires employers to retain payroll records for five years.

-- Washington state’s Department of Labor and Industries matches the DOL in terms of requiring payroll records to be maintained for three years, however, the requirements for what to retain are more specific.
+- Washington State Department of Labor and Industries matches the DOL in terms of requiring payroll records to be maintained for three years, however, the requirements for what to retain are more specific.
 They include penalties of $250 for each non-compliance offense.

 Because state laws may change, be sure to confirm any unique payroll document retention requirements in your state.

 Types of Payroll Records NOT to Keep

-Some business owners wonder if there’s risk to keeping documents longer than required.
+Some business owners wonder if there’s a risk to keeping documents longer than required.
 The answer is yes.
-Financial or personal information related to payroll that’s no longer required, such as bank account information, credit reports or photocopies of a social security card should be destroyed after the retention timeframe to prevent confidential data being misused.
+Financial or personal information related to payroll, such as bank account information, credit reports, or photocopies of a Social Security card should be destroyed after the retention timeframe to prevent confidential data being misused.

 For example, I-9 forms, typically kept in a separate folder by date, should be kept three years, but no longer.